-The €400.0 million 4.50% notes issued in June 2015 are designated as a net investment hedge, hedging a portion of our net investment in a certain European subsidiary against fluctuations in foreign exchange rates.
-The decrease in the translated value of the debt was \$3 million, net of tax as of March 31, 2022 and is reflected in long-term debt on our Condensed Consolidated Balance Sheets.
+The €400.0 million 4.500% notes issued in June 2015 are designated as a net investment hedge, hedging a portion of our net investment in a certain European subsidiary against fluctuations in foreign exchange rates.
+The decrease in the translated value of the debt was \$24 million, net of tax as of June 30, 2022 and is reflected in AOCL, on our Condensed Consolidated Balance Sheets.

-For derivative instruments that are designated and qualify as hedges of net investments in foreign operations, settlements and changes in fair values of the derivative instruments are recognized in unrealized gains (losses) on derivative instruments for net investment hedge, a component of accumulated other comprehensive loss, net of taxes, to offset the changes in the values of the net investments being hedged.
-Any portion of the net investment hedge that is determined to be ineffective is recorded in other (expense) income, net on the Condensed Consolidated Statements of Operations.
+For derivative instruments that are designated and qualify as hedges of net investments in foreign operations, settlements and changes in fair values of the derivative instruments are recognized in unrealized gains (losses) on derivative instruments for net investment hedge, a component of AOCL, net of taxes, to offset the changes in the values of the net investments being hedged.
+Any portion of the net investment hedge that is determined to be ineffective is recorded in Other (expense) income, net on the Condensed Consolidated Statements of Operations.